petermartens98/Twitter-Sentiment-Analysis-Pipeline/README.md

 All Implemented in a single function - just call function and insert username

-Example Output Visualziartions and DataFrame atr included in this repository
+Example Output Visualziartions and DataFrame included in this repository
+For: @MrBeast, @elonmusk and @lexfridman